 Over the past 4-5 years, movement of Bakken Crude and Alberta tar sands products by rail across the Northwest and California has increased dramatically.
-In Washington alone, crude movement by rail has gone from negligible volumes in 2010, to an estimated 17 million barrels in 2013, to 50 million barrels in 2015.
+In Washington alone, crude movement by rail has gone from negligible volumes in 2010, to an estimated 17 million barrels in 2013, to over 50 million barrels in 2016.

 To better understand where and how this material is moving, the Task Force created a map of crude movement across the Western States.
 We also included those pipeline and barge routes that are involved in transporting the Bakken and Alberta tar sand products at this time.